 Because of its associations with abundance, the cornucopia has been used on currencies, seals and coats of arms.
 In more modern times, it has been used in the ornamentation of public buildings such as banks and government offices.

 The first Thanksgiving celebrated by the Pilgrims and Native Americans was a harvest celebration, similar to the ones that the Pilgrims had celebrated in their home country.
 However, it did not become an annual public holiday until the Civil War.
 President Lincoln decided that a public holiday to be celebrated by everyone, north and south, would be good way of unifying the nation.
 He proclaimed the last Thursday of November to be our day of Thanksgiving.
 The date was changed to the fourth Thursday in November by President Roosevelt in 1941.

 Traditional foods for the Thanksgiving holiday are a reflection of the foods that are thought to have been served at the first Thanksgiving celebration.
 The main course, turkey, is a native bird, although the ones found on our Thanksgiving tables little resemble the original wild turkeys.
-Potatoes, cranberries, corn, sweet potatoes and pumpkins, all native fruits and vegetables, are features of a traditional menu.
-Newer migrant groups add dishes that are traditional to their cultures to their Thanksgiving menus.
+Potatoes, cranberries, corn, sweet potatoes and pumpkins, all of which are native fruits and vegetables and are features of a traditional menu.
+Newer migrant groups have added dishes that are traditional to their cultures to their Thanksgiving menus.

 Thanksgiving decor has always featured the fruits of the fall harvest so it is no surprise that the traditional and very ancient cornucopia is also included, often as the centerpiece on the Thanksgiving table.
 Cornucopias are offered for sale in many places in the fall.
 The horn is usually a wicker basket but can also be made of ceramic, metal, stone, and even wood.
 The vegetables, fruits, nuts, and flowers filling them are manufactured, rather than the real thing.
 After Thanksgiving, most people store them for re-use the following year.